 AOC has long offered monitors that are great value for money, and the U2790PQU is no exception.
 It's a great 4K monitor for working on thanks to a host of useful features and a sharp 4K panel.

-Oddly, it's probably the design that's the best feature here.
 The stand is adjustable, so you can slide it up and down to raise or lower the height.
 Regardless of your eye height, you should easily be able to find an ergonomic level for you.
 Plus, the screen can be tilted between -5 and 45 degrees.
-More impressive though is the smoothly rotating base.. it allows you to turn the monitor, with the rubber base on the underside staying completely still and stable.

 Being IPS LCD means the accuracy of the screen is good, and 4K means it's plenty sharp enough for anyone.
 Plus, that 27-inch size is just about the sweet spot for people working from home, or at the office.
 It has slim bezels, giving it an almost edge-to-edge appearance too.

-At 32-inches diagonally with the more standard 16:9 aspect ratio, you're getting a big display without it being too enormous.
-Despite having 5 more inches diagonally, it doesn't take up much more space than a 27-inch iMac, thanks to having slimmer bezels.
+At 32-inches diagonally, the BenQ PD3200U is a large display that's not too enormous on your desk.
+It doesn't take up much more space than a 27-inch iMac, thanks to having slimmer bezels.

-Then there's the design and port offering, which only help increase our admiration of the monitor.
 The stand can swivel on its base 45 degrees to the left and to the right, and the screen can tilt from -5 to 20 degrees while also offering 150mm of height travel up and down.
-Oh, and if you want to, you can use it vertically.

-Port wise, we're looking at an array of useful inclusions.
-It has two HDMI 2.0 inputs as well as a DisplayPort 1.2 and mini DisplayPort 1.2.
-It's got four USB 3.0 outputs as well as two USB type-B inputs, 3.5mm line in, 3.5mm line out and an SD card reader.
+Port wise, there's plenty on offer with two HDMI 2.0 inputs as well as a DisplayPort 1.2 and mini DisplayPort 1.2 plus got four USB outputs, two USB inputs, a 3.5mm line-in, 3.5mm line out and an SD card reader.